cloverfield-tools/cloverfield/README.md

 # Cloverfield Boilerplate Scaffold Generator

-Cloverfield is a greenfield next-generation JavaScript project boilerplate.
+Cloverfield is a greenfield next-generation JavaScript project boilerplate scaffold generator.
 Or, it will be.
 Please help us decide what this will be by looking at the [open issues](https://github.com/ericelliott/cloverfield/issues).

 ## Why Cloverfield?